vs-ude/fyr/README.md

 - Bit-literals such as 0b11001
 - Not all types are properly wrapped in interfaces upon assignment
 - Type casts can remove const or scope, which is not ok
+- No yield in the init function or in functions called from there
+- spawn
+- Do not pass scoped variables when invoking a function via spawn
+- Handle async in interfaces

 # Wish List
 - Generics